 In order to diagnose a proximal humerus fracture, Dr. Okoroha will perform a thorough physical examination as well as X-ray of the affected area and/or computerized tomography (CT) scan.

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 Most proximal humerus fractures are minimally displaced and can be treated with conservative approaches such as the use of a sling to immobilize your arm and early physical therapy to improve the functional outcome.
 Surgery may be necessary for displaced fractures.
 The multiple fragments are fixed with plates, screws or pins, and in severe cases, Dr. Okoroha may recommend shoulder replacement surgery.

-If you have experienced a proximal humerus fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a proximal humerus fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.